saxenapranav9/Web-scrapping-/README.md

 # Web-scrapping-
-Webscrapping the data using Python
+Webscrapping the data from websites using Python